 From here forward we can quickly get into areas of highly varied theories.
 From the issue of the aerodynamics of 30mm vs 60mm or 80mm deep rims, or narrow rims or wide rims.
 Coincidental spoking, asymmetric spoke count, special spoke patterns, internal versus external nipples, so many choices, none of which are wrong in and of themselves.
 But performance does come from a well-selected mix of these features and how well they are assembled.
 We will leave this choice to you, the customers, to define and drive as part of your ideas and preferences for the optimal these blends of features.

 Hook heights (Marked in RED), according to international standards, start as small as 5mm and are as large as 8.5mm.
 Generally, the international standard outlines taller hooks as rims become wider.
 The key to defining the hook height on a rim is driven by width and tire well depth and shape.
 The taller the hook, the deeper the well must be in order to fit tires.
-The term we use for this measure is Tire Mounting Diameter.
+The term we use for this measure is Tire Mounting Dimension.
 This is a measure from the top of one hook to the nearest part of the tire well.
 This measure controls hook height and well depth.